DanKolev/aws_wordpress_manual_build/README.md

 # Overview

-This project outlines the build of a fully elastic and hilghly available, three-tier application stack.
+This project outlines the build of a fully elastically scalable and hilghly available, three-tier application stack.
 At the beginning, the application and database are built manually, taking time and not allowing automation.
-This process is automated in part 3 by using a lauch template.
+This process is automated in part 3 by using a launch template.

 The database and application are on the same instance, neither can scale without the other.
 The database of the application is on an instance, scaling IN/OUT risks this media.
 By splitting out the database functionality from the EC2 instance, and running MariaDB to an RDS instance running